GrammaTech/gtirb-search-reduce/README.md

 within each of these functions is found.
 This is a speculative transformation which is able to achieve very significant reduction in program size but will likely break untested program behavior.

+## Acknowledgment

+This project is sponsored by the Office of Naval Research, One Liberty Center, 875 N. Randolph Street, Arlington, VA 22203 under contract # N68335-17-C-0700.
+The content of the information does not necessarily reflect the position or policy of the Government and no official endorsement should be inferred.